doguuokms/doguuokms/README.md

 <hr>

 <h3 style="border: 3px solid white;">I live in Bursa and do my internship as a frontend developer.

-I love software and I want to do what I love in every moment of my life.
-I really enjoy this job.I do my best to improve myself in the field of frontend developing.<h3/>
+Hello, I am Doğukan Okumuş.
+I am a self-taught software developer.
+I have a very ambitious and determined nature.
+I would like to state that I am passionately committed to the software industry.
+I want to be permanent in this sector, to take part in good projects, to develop good projects, to do what I love.<h3/>
   <br>
   Glad to see you here! 😄